APPLICATION DESIGN - PROJECT 1: MOBILE APPLICATION PROPOSAL

 User Centered Design (UCD)

-on mobile, unlike other products - we're able to make many versions/updates. doesn't have to be perfect since beginning.
+• On mobile, unlike other products - possible to make many versions/updates, doesn't have to be perfect since beginning.

 Prototyping & Testing